-Chlorite and chlorate are two structurally similar disinfection byproducts that form when chlorine dioxide or hypochlorite are used as disinfectants.
+Chlorite and chlorate are two structurally similar disinfection byproducts that form when chlorine dioxide (chlorine gas) or hypochlorite (the active ingredient in bleach) are used as disinfectants.

 In 2009, California published a public health goal of 50 ppb for chlorite in drinking water.
-The state Office of Environmental Health Hazard Assessment determined that the most sensitive effects of chlorite exposure can be detected by monitoring red blood cell damage caused by oxidative stress in laboratory animals.
-State scientists also reported that chlorite affects sperm and thyroid function, and causes stomach ulcers.
-It may alter behavior and neurodevelopment of rat pups exposed in the womb, and may act as a weak carcinogen.
+The state Office of Environmental Health Hazard Assessment determined that the most sensitive effects of chlorite exposure can be detected by monitoring red blood cell damage in laboratory animals.
+State scientists also reported that chlorite affects sperm and thyroid function and causes stomach ulcers.
+It may alter the behavior and neurodevelopment of rat pups exposed in the womb and may act as a weak carcinogen.
 The federal legal limit of 1,000 ppb allows 20 times as much chlorite in water as California’s public health goal.

-Like chlorite, chlorate causes oxidative damage to red blood cells and can affect thyroid function.
-Chlorate harms the thyroid by decreasing iodide uptake, which leads to enlargement of the thyroid, known as goiters.
-No enforceable federal or state limits for chlorate in drinking water exist.
-In 2002, California scientists proposed an advisory value, called an action level, for chlorate at 200 ppb.
-Between 2013 and 2015, the EPA collected data through the Unregulated Contaminant Monitoring program and found that over 15 percent of water tests had chlorate levels above a health-based reference concentration, which federal scientists defined as 210 ppb – nearly equivalent to the California advisory value.
+Like chlorite, chlorate damages red blood cells and can affect thyroid function.
+Chlorate harms the thyroid by decreasing iodide uptake, which leads to enlargement of the thyroid, known as a goiter.
+There are no enforceable federal or state limits for chlorate in drinking water.
+In 2002, California state scientists proposed an advisory value, called an action level, for chlorate at 200 ppb.
+Between 2013 and 2015, the EPA’s Unregulated Contaminant Monitoring program found that more than 15 percent of nationwide water tests had chlorate levels above a health-based reference concentration, which federal scientists defined as 210 ppb – nearly equivalent to the California advisory value.

-Bromate is a carcinogenic disinfection byproduct that forms when ozonation is used for water treatment.
-Studies on laboratory animals show that bromate damages DNA and causes cancer in multiple organs.
-In 2009, California published a public health goal for bromate of 0.1 ppb, 100-fold lower than the federally allowable level.
-The testing methods currently prescribed by the EPA are not sensitive enough to detect contamination at 0.1 ppb but can only measure bromate values greater than 1 ppb.
+Bromate is a carcinogenic disinfection byproduct that forms when water is treated by the infusion of ozone gas.
+Studies performed on laboratory animals show that bromate damages DNA and causes cancer in multiple organs.
+In 2009, California published a public health goal for bromate of 0.1 ppb, a hundredfold lower than the federally allowable level.

-What about disinfection byproducts that don’t have federal standards?
+What about disinfection byproducts for which there are no federal standards?

-In an effort to comply with federal standards, many water utilities have moved from using chlorine to using alternatives – such as chloramine, chlorine dioxide and ozone – which reduce the amount of TTHM and HAA5 formation.
-But, as reported by academic and government scientists, these alternative disinfectants often form other byproducts that have adverse effects on human health.
-The question of which type of disinfection is safest for human health remains unsettled.
-In the meanwhile, the only effective solution is minimizing plant and animal waste in water, which in turn decreases the formation of disinfection byproducts.
+To comply with federal standards, many water utilities have moved from chlorine to alternatives such as chloramine, chlorine dioxide and ozone, which reduce TTHM and HAA5 formation.
+But studies show that these alternative disinfectants can form other byproducts that can harm human health.
+The question of which type of disinfection is safest remains unsettled.
+Meanwhile, the most effective solution is keeping plant and animal waste out of water in the first place, lessening the need for disinfectants that form harmful byproducts.

-The mix of disinfection byproducts in a water system varies depending on several factors: water turbulence caused by major storms, flooding or drought; algal growth triggered by excessive fertilizer; erosion and surface runoff; water acidity; and the presence of bromine.
+The mix of disinfection byproducts in a water system depends on several factors: water turbulence caused by major storms; flooding or drought; growth of toxic algae triggered by excessive fertilizer; erosion and surface runoff; water acidity; and the presence of bromine.
 These changes matter because some individual trihalomethanes and haloacetic acids are more toxic than others.

-A 2015 publication by Stig Regli and other EPA scientists estimated that increased bromide concentrations in drinking water sources produce a significant increase in bladder cancer risk.
-A 2011 study led by the EPA’s Stephen Duirk and Susan Richardson reported that iodine in water can result in formation of iodinated byproducts, some of the most toxic disinfection byproducts identified to date.
+A 2015 study by Stig Regli and other EPA scientists estimated that increased bromide concentrations in drinking water sources produce a significant increase in bladder cancer risk.
+A 2011 study by Stephen Duirk and colleagues reported that iodine in water can cause the formation of iodinated byproducts, some of the most toxic disinfection byproducts identified to date.

 Nitrogen-containing disinfection byproducts, such as nitrosamines, a class of very potent carcinogens, can form during the use of chloramine for water disinfection.
-The California public health goal for N-nitrosodimethylamine, one of the most common nitrosamines, is 0.003 ppb – 266 times smaller than the state’s draft public health goal for the total trihalomethanes group.
+The California public health goal for one of the most common nitrosamines, called N-nitrosodimethylamine, is 0.003 ppb – 266 times lower than the state’s draft public health goal for the total trihalomethanes group.

 What should be done to decrease the levels of disinfection byproducts?

-Minimizing the formation of disinfection byproducts is essential for public health.
-Water utilities can do this by working with nearby agricultural businesses to reduce the fertilizer and plant-based nitrogen and animal waste entering drinking water sources.
+Water utilities should work with nearby farms to reduce the fertilizer, nitrogen and animal waste entering drinking water sources.
 Urban runoff and human waste can be limited with proper storm water and wastewater treatment.

 What can I do to remove disinfection byproducts from my tap water?

 EWG recommends using a home filtration system to treat disinfection byproducts in your tap water.
-Fortunately, simple filtration methods such as counter-top carbon filters readily remove disinfection byproducts.
-Use EWG’s Water Filter Guide to find filters certified to remove trihalomethanes.
+Simple filtration methods, such as countertop carbon filters, can decrease the levels of common disinfection byproducts in water, such as trihalomethanes and haloacetic acids.

-California OEHHA, Memorandum: Proposed Action Level for Chlorate.
+California Office of Environmental Health Hazard Assesssment.
+Memorandum: Proposed Action Level for Chlorate.
 2002.
-Available at oehha.ca.gov/chemicals/chlorate
+Available at http://oehha.ca.gov/chemicals/chlorate.

-California OEHHA, Final Public Health Goal for Bromate in Drinking Water.
+California OEHHA.
+Final Public Health Goal for Bromate in Drinking Water.
 2009.
-Available at oehha.ca.gov/water/public-health-goal/final-public-health-goal-bromate-drinking-water
+Available at http://oehha.ca.gov/water/public-health-goal/final-public-health-goal-bromate-drinking-water.

-National Toxicology Program, U.S. Department of Health and Human Services, Draft Report on Carcinogens Concept Di- and Tri-Haloacetic Acids Found as Water Disinfection By-Products.
+National Toxicology Program, U.S. Department of Health and Human Services.
+Draft Report on Carcinogens Concept Di- and Tri-Haloacetic Acids Found as Water Disinfection By-Products.
 2016.
-Available at ntp.niehs.nih.gov/ntp/about_ntp/bsc/2016/april/haa_508.pdf
+Available at http://ntp.niehs.nih.gov/ntp/about_ntp/bsc/2016/april/haa_508.pdf.

 J.A.
 Roberson et al., The D/DBP Rule: Where Did the Numbers Come From?
 Journal American Water Works Association, 1995, 87(10):46–57.